A mosaic of the Kasta Tomb in Amphipolis depicting the abduction of Persephone by Pluto, 4th century BC

 Greek manufacturers were able to create complex and first-class designs using this simple mosaic technique.
 They inserted stones on the scale of 1 to 2 cm and filled the outlines with small black pebbles.

 Marble can be broken in very small pieces and provides a natural range of colors.
-So artists were not very much restricted in their possibilities to create mosaics.
+So, artists were not very much restricted in their possibilities to create mosaics.
 A full range of nice colors could be used to design premium arts.
-Although the origin of mosaics is accredited to the Greeks, mosaics were also used in Assyrian, Egypt, Persia and other ancient civilization.
+Although the origin of mosaics is accredited to the Greeks, mosaics were also used in Assyrian, Egyptian, Persian, and other ancient civilization.
 Roman mosaics enjoyed a good reputation.

 The Romans sophisticated mosaics for the use onto walls and floors in halls, villas and public houses.
-After the roman era mosaics were integrated in Christian, Byzantine, Persian and Indian architecture.
-Today's centers of handmade mosaics are Lebanon and Syria.
-In countries like Italy and Greece handmade mosaics are very expensive.
-Despite a big tradition in making mosaics the craftsmanship here seems to be lost.
+After the roman era mosaics were integrated in Christian, Byzantine, Persian, and Indian architecture.
+Today's center of handmade mosaic is Syria, and many Syrians took this craft with them to neighboring countries as they fled the war.
+In countries like Italy and Greece, handmade mosaics are very expensive and the craftsmanship there seems to have been lost despite a big tradition in making mosaics.

 Mosaics history is rich and diverse.
 Available archeological evidence indicates the use of mosaics in the ancient civilization of Mesopotamia some four thousand years ago (in Chaldean and Sumerian civilizations).
 There, pebbles were used as floor coverings and as embellishments on walls.
 Remnants of mosaic pavements in the ancient gardens of China and in Meso-American ruins have also been discovered.